Gun law in New Zealand: 2019–2022

 On 5 February 2022 the government introduced a new law the Firearms Prohibition Order (FPO) Bill for its first reading.
 On 9 August it passed unanimously, allowing courts to prohibit specific criminal offenders from possessing firearms for 10 years.

-On 31 May 2022 it was announced that a five-year $13 million contract for a gun registration database had been signed with the Objective Corporation an Australian firm.
+On 31 May 2022 it was announced that a five-year $13 million contract for a gun registration database had been signed with the Objective Corporation, an Australian firm.

-In early November 2022, the Government introduced the Arms Act Amendment Bill to stop gun licenses from expiring until Police were able to resolve a backlog of renewing firearms licenses.
-At the time, there were 12,000 people on the waitlist for a new firearms license.
+In early November 2022, the Government introduced the Arms Act Amendment Bill to stop gun licences from expiring until Police were able to resolve a backlog of renewing firearms licences.
+At the time, there were 12,000 people on the waitlist for a new firearms licence.
 Of this figure, half had been on the waitlist for six months or longer, 1569 had been waiting for at least a year, and 72 have been waiting for two years or more.

 Notable groups

 Enforcement

 The New Zealand Police administer and enforce the Arms Act 1983.
 New Zealand is one of the few countries in the world where police officers routinely go unarmed.
 They are issued Bushmaster XM-15 semi-automatic rifles, Glock 17 gen 4 pistols, and Tasers, which are normally carried in patrol cars and not on the officers.
 However, the Police Association, which represents police officers themselves, has called for gun registration and routine arming of police because officers report that they more frequently encounter criminals who are prepared to use firearms against police, or find firearms at crime scenes or during the execution of search warrants.